mit-ll-ai-technology/maite/docs/source/tutorials.rst

 =========

-These tutorials will acquaint you with all of the essential functionality of the jatic-toolbox.
+These tutorials will acquaint you with all of the essential functionality of the maite.
 They require no prior experience with these tools.

 .. toctree::
    :maxdepth: 1